ckolderup/shoebox/README.md

 Dots creates a sandbox for dots to bounce around.
 Press 'a' to add a new dot.
 As you add new dots, the older ones will phase out.
 But that's okay!
 Such is life.

+Dots comes with lib/dot.rb, which is some code that could theoretically be used to do more stuff in the future.
+I might write some actual games or something!

 [shoesrb]: http://shoesrb.com
 [tsw]: http://ckolderup.tumblr.com/post/5674571526/two-shoes-weekend